CoPS: Conditional Prompt Synthesis for Zero-Shot Anomaly Detection: Additional Implementation Details

-\cite{cao2024adaclip} adapts CLIP for ZSAD by jointly fine-tuning both vision and text encoders while learning hybrid prompts that combine globally optimized static tokens with per-image dynamic tokens.
+\textbf{AdaCLIP} \cite{cao2024adaclip} adapts CLIP for ZSAD by jointly fine-tuning both vision and text encoders while learning hybrid prompts that combine globally optimized static tokens with per-image dynamic tokens.
 The hybrid prompts guide the dual encoders to disentangle normal and abnormal semantics.
-For a fair comparison with CoPS, we retrain AdaCLIP using the official code, adopting the same backbone (ViT-L/14@336px), input resolution (\mbox{$518\times518$}), and experimental setting (training on VisA, testing on others).
+Since AdaCLIP adopts a non-standard evaluation protocol with multiple auxiliary datasets, we retrain it with the official code under the same single-auxiliary setting as ours.